tronprotocol/wallet-cli/README.md

     List the note scanned by the local cache address

     type
-    > Show type.
-0 show not spent note; other value show all notes, include spend notes and not spend notes. default is 0.
+    > Shows the type of note.
+If the variable is 0, it shows all unspent notes; For other values, it shows all the notes, including spent notes and unspent notes.

     Example: